About Teaching in Thailand

 Types of Schools in Thailand and What They Pay

-Overseen by the Thai Government, these schools are similar to the public schools we have in the west and are some of the most stable jobs you can get.
-You only need to be a native speaker to land this job, but having a certification will help.
+Overseen by the Thai Government, these schools are similar to the mainstream schools we have in the west and are some of the most stable jobs you can get.
+Requirements typically include a bachelor’s degree, TESOL/TEFL certificate and native-English speaker status.
+It is not uncommon to find positions teaching math, science and other core subjects within what are called English Programs at these schools.

 Other Benefits for Teachers in Thailand